-Carolyn gives me a mini tour of the property.
+Carolyn gives me a mini-tour of the property.
 Starting with the small laundry and drying room.
 Perfect for me wet trainers to go straight into!
 And to stop my car smelling like mud.
-A scent I’m kind of getting used to on this trip!
+A smell I’m kind of getting used to on this trip!

 Next, we go into the spacious kitchen, then out the back door and to stop and admire the pretty scenery.
 Around the building, there are picnic benches and a BBQ area which I can imagine to be a great social area.
 A door leads into a large lounge area, which has games.
 And thank goodness no TV.
 It’s great to get completely away from technology.